Austin Convention Center Expansion

 The Austin Convention Center was essentially doubled in size on a footprint only half as large as that of the original building.
 Four thousand tons of structural steel were used in a long-span structure supporting a ballroom and meeting rooms above a column-free exhibit hall.

 The new entrance atrium is a shingled glass box, 90 feet tall by 160 feet long, with an internal exposed structure.
 Concrete column bases support fin-shaped steel box columns that terminate in column trees at the building roof.
 Pipe struts and cable ties knit the columns to horizontal framing.
-This structure, co-designed with Ove Arup and Partners of New York, supports a hanging facade of shingled glass and a freestanding 120-foot-tall glass screen-wall.
+This structure, co-designed with Arup New York, supports a hanging facade of shingled glass and a freestanding 120-foot-tall glass screen-wall.

-Austin Collaborative Venture
+- with Austin Collaborative Venture